JosephStocks/movie-app/README.md

 **Stretch Goals**

-Implement a shopping list where you can type in the ingredients you need for your meal and save them to a list.
+Implement a search bar that allows user to search the API directly and bring back results.

 **Code Snippets**